hagmo/winter-een-mas-tool/README.md

 ## Some more details

-It needs permission to view "your" Google Sheets, but will of course only look at the sheet(s) specified in the source code.
-Google will warn you very carefully about this.
+You need to create an API project at [Google Developer Console](https://console.developers.google.com/), add the Sheets API and create Oauth credentials in order to run the app.
+Place the credentials file as `google_credentials.json`.

 This is based on my personal gaming habits, so I ignore HLTB's "Co-Op" and "Vs." game times, which might not be appropriate for other people.
 If there is interest, I might add configuration options for this.